jradxl/nextcloud-install/README.md

 # Updates for my fork
+Usage: Install git, then clone repository.
+If a container or VM, script will install wget and curl
+Paramaterised: PHPVER, TIMEZONE, GITHUB_PATH for nextcloud.conf download

-Working on Ubuntu 24.04, using php8.3.
+Working on Ubuntu 24.04, using php8.3 and Nginx.
 Needed php8.3-redis to be installed, see lines 59 and 69
+Not tested for Debian and Apache
 Changed nginx config for server to localhost
 Changed nginx config for webfinger and nodeinfo
+Added opcache.interned_strings_buffer=32 change

 # Nextcloud-Install